bestemic/Skrypty_gry_2023-2024/README.md

 ### Zadanie 2 Czatbot

-✅ 0.0 - write a simple generator, to create the training dataset with some common typos and language mistakes
+✅ 0.0 - write a simple generator, to create the training dataset with some common typos and language mistakes - [commit](https://github.com/bestemic/Skrypty_gry_2023-2024/commit/a36e11315aee0c73643c3b16007aa3656d41a61b)

 ❌ 3.0 - a chatbot with the trained ability to handle at least 3 ways to phrase those intents

-❌ 3.5 - information about opening hours and menu items should be fetched from the configuration file
+✅ 3.5 - information about opening hours and menu items should be fetched from the configuration file

 ❌ 4.0 - chatbot needs to process the order and confirm purchased meals, as well as additional requests

 ❌ 4.5 - chatbot needs to confirm when the meal will be available as a pick-up in the restaurant

-❌ 5.0 - chatbot should ask and confirm the delivery address instead of pick-up option Ś
+❌ 5.0 - chatbot should ask and confirm the delivery address instead of pick-up option

 Kod: [zadanie2](zadanie2/)